DanBennettDev/db.bounce/README.md

 # db.bounce

+One of the first things I programmed in C
-Max MSP audio external.
+A Max MSP audio external.
 Chaotic Triangle Wave Oscillator Bank with Waveshaping, FM, ++

 	AUTHOR:			Daniel Bennett (skjolbrot@gmail.com)